k3po/k3po/specification/k3po.control/SPEC.md

 execution has already stopped the driver will ignore the **ABORT** command (note, in this case the driver should already have sent the **FINISHED** or be in the process of sending the **FINISHED**).

-Any time after the **PREPARE** command and before the **DISPOSE** command, the test framework can send an **AWAIT** command.
+Any time after the **PREPARE** command the test framework can send an **AWAIT** command.

 If the driver receives an **AWAIT** command and the scripts are still executing (i.e. the **FINISHED** command has not been sent or is not in the process of being sent), the driver MUST send a **NOTIFIED** event if the barrier has already complete or when/if the barrier does completes.
 The driver MAY ignore await commands if it receives them after script execution.

-The test framework signals the end of the test by sending a **DISPOSE** command to the driver.
-Note the test can not end prior to completing the script execution (i.e. DISPOSE MUST not be sent before a **FINISHED** event).
+The test framework signals the end of the test by closing the underlying connection.
 This triggers the clean up of any outstanding resources on the driver (such as left open server streams).
-When all resources have been cleaned up, the driver responds with the **DISPOSED** event, the test is then completed and the underlying connection may be reused for another test.
+The driver should not prepare any new tests that may reuse resources from the last test, until the last test is completely cleaned up

 Any unrecoverable error case triggers an **ERROR** event.
 The underlying connection MUST not be reused.